dariol83/reatmetric/eu.dariolucia.reatmetric.ui/Mimics.md

 Allowed expression values: a real number.
 Null value _##NULL##_ removes the attribute.

+#### data-rtmt-width-[nn]

+This attribute is used to set the width of the SVG element.
+Its value is defined by a ReatMetric condition-expression.
+This attribute can be present several times attached to a single SVG element.
+If so, such attribute list is evaluated in lexicographical order.
+As soon as one item's evaluation is successful, the list evaluation stops.

+Allowed expression values: a real number.
+Null value _##NULL##_ removes the attribute.

+#### data-rtmt-height-[nn]

+This attribute is used to set the height of the SVG element.
+Its value is defined by a ReatMetric condition-expression.
+This attribute can be present several times attached to a single SVG element.
+If so, such attribute list is evaluated in lexicographical order.
+As soon as one item's evaluation is successful, the list evaluation stops.

+Allowed expression values: a real number.
+Null value _##NULL##_ removes the attribute.

 #### data-rtmt-text-[nn]

 This attribute is used to set the text of the SVG element.
 Its value is defined by a ReatMetric